sploitec/srecon/README.md

 - `subfinder` - for passive subdomain enumeration
 - `dnsx` - for active subdomain enumeration and DNS resolution
+- `httpx` - for HTTP/HTTPS service detection and analysis
 - `nmap` - for port scanning
 - `nuclei` - for vulnerability scanning (optional)